Are Beagles Good Family Dogs? (All You Need to Know) Skip to content

 Brief Overview of Beagles

-Beagles are a small breed that originated in England as hunting hounds, mainly for hunting hares and foxes.
-They’re famous for their strong sense of smell, short coats, and activeness.
+Beagles are a small breed that started out in England as hunting hounds, bred mainly to chase hares and foxes.
+They’re known for a powerful nose, a short coat, and a near-bottomless supply of energy.

 Physical Characteristics